EXCLUSIVE: Irwin Naturals CEO Explains Importance Of Brand In Booming Psychedelics Space - Benzinga

 -

-One of the challenges faced by the psychedelics industry is that trauma and mental illness are tied to income, yet off-label ketamine treatment is not yet covered by insurance, Klee Irwin, founder, CEO, & chairman of Irwin Naturals (OTC: IWINF) told the inaugural Benzinga Psychedelics Capital Conference on Tuesday.
+One of the challenges faced by the psychedelics industry is that trauma and mental illness are tied to income, yet off-label ketamine treatment is not yet covered by insurance, Klee Irwin, founder, CEO, & chairman of Irwin Naturals IWINF told the inaugural Benzinga Psychedelics Capital Conference on Tuesday.

 Is there a solution?
 The Power Of Brand